zaintejani/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-  Histogram of steps taken by day
+  Histogram of steps taken by day.
+The plot type was set to "s" instead of "h" to give a clearer distinction between levels.

 ```r